zriyansh/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 <br></br>

 The three VMs are generating logs and sending it to signoz-otel-collector using OTLP.
-The reason we are using OTEL collectors on the receiver side instead of directly writing to ClickHouse from the generator VM's is that the OTEL collectors running in the generator VM's may or maynot be the distribution from SigNoz.
+The reason we are using OTEL collectors on the receiver side instead of directly writing to ClickHouse from the generator VMs is that the OTEL collectors running in the generator VM's may or maynot be the distribution from SigNoz.

 In our otel collector configuration, we have extracted all fields, and we have converted all the fields from interesting fields  to selected fields in the UI, which means they all are indexed.

 ## Preparing Elasticsearch

+For this benchmark, we used Elastic version `8.4.3` and Logstash version `8.4.3`

 Elasticsearch cluster architecture for the performance benchmark looks as the following: